bottlepy/bottle/docs/index.rst

 Dead Snakes
 ===========

-Bottle up to version 0.12 supported an absurd number of python versions, some of which reached their end-of-life well over a decade ago.
-Starting with Bottle 0.13 we will ensure compatibility with `maintained versions of Python <https://devguide.python.org/versions/>`_ but drop support for "dead snakes" with each new bottle release.
-If you are in the unfortunate position to have to rely on such a truly ancient version of Python, just stick with a compatible bottle release.
-Everyone else should update regularly to benefit from new features and improvements.
+Bottle up to version 0.12 supported an absurd range of Python versions, some of which reached their end-of-life well over a decade ago.
+Starting with Bottle 0.13 we ensure backwards compatibility with `maintained versions of Python <https://devguide.python.org/versions/>`_ only.
+Outdated Python versions may still work, but are no longer tested for compatibility.

+If you are in the unfortunate position to have to rely on "dead snakes" for production, just stick with Bottle 0.12 (LTS) or whichever release of Bottle still supports it.
+Everyone else should upgrade regularly to benefit from new features and improvements.

 .. list-table:: Python Support Matrix
    :widths: 50 25 25
    :header-rows: 1

-   * - Bottle Version
+   * - Bottle Release
      - Python 2
      - Python 3
    * - 0.12
-     - 2.5, 2.6, 2.7
+     - 2.5 - 2.7
      - 3.2 - 3.12
    * - 0.13
      - 2.7
-     - 3.8 - 3.x
+     - >=3.8 [2]_
-   * - 1.0 (planned)
+   * - 0.14 (planned)
      - *dropped*
-     - 3.8 - 3.x
+     - >=3.8

 Documentation
 =============